jmyers08/getting-and-cleaning-data/README.md

 CodeBook.md details all variables used in the script, with a description, type, and units defined.

+combined_summarized.txt contains the results of the final write.csv command in run_analysis.R.

 Per the assignment prompt, the output datasets contain summarized variables for each category of measurement, not the raw measurements themselves.